shuozhixu/Binary_2026/README.md

 - line 16, replace the number `3.3` with the corresponding lattice parameter

 Then run the simulation, which should be finished in less than two minutes.
+This means that even with one core, the simulation would finish within 30 minutes.
 Once it is finished, we will find a new file `gsfe_ori`.
 Run

 	sh gsfe_curve.sh